 If it gets too hot in the box, the cream larvae will naturally move out to the sides to find a cooler place.
 This may cause the larvae to pupate early, or in this case, people call them immature crawl-offs.
 Even though they may still turn into blackened pupae & eventually flies, these guys are very weak.
 Which may explain for their early death after pupation.

 Over-population may cause the temperature to rise, especially in an environment with thousands of heat-generating wiggling larvae.
+In one feeding box where a grower feeds them with oatmeal it could get up to 43C (110F) in the center.
 The growing medium may also be a contributor to the heat.
 Rice bran, for example, tends to retain quite a bit of heat.
 The larvae poop, if left unfiltered, may also heat up the space.
 If this happens, mix in some beer grains, spray some water to cool it down or filter the poop out.
-We can also space out the larvae to other boxes to keep the heat down.
+We can also divide the larvae out to other boxes to keep the heat down.

 Also, regarding this early death after pupation, look out for the:

 Check around for any chemicals that may be harmful to the adult flies.
 Although young cream larvae are quite resilient, the adult flies are more chemically sensitive.
-May be it's the ant spray or some other insecticide stuff that may get carried around by the wind.
+Maybe it's the ant spray or some other insecticide stuff that may get carried around by the wind.
+It may be the pesticides in the foods they eat.
+Or more specifically it's the insecticide directly on the net.
+BSF usually land on the net.
+And for some net (like mosquito netting), they treat it with chemicals to kill the insects and prevent malaria.
 The BSF may die by just having a sniff of this stuff around.

 Sometimes, it's not because of the density of the growing larvae but it may just be the natural weather in the local area.
 For example, in some places it may get too hot during some time of the year.
 When this happens, we may see a mix of cream & blackened larvae crawling out to the harvesting box.
 This also leads to early crawl-offs, which may then die young because of their weaker physical health.

 As this can be seasonal, you can prepare before the heat waves come.
 Some folks use the ice packs in the fridge to cool it down.
 Or when it's that time of the year that you know it will be hot, space the larvae out & provide full shade for them.
+You could also spray some water to hydrate the flies or make it cool down.
 Doing these little things can help the larvae grow up strong after pupation.
 It maximizes the chances of successful breeding & egg laying.

 Responses to Readers' Questions